-Joe Whitchurch is Vice President - Campus Operations for Ratio Christi.
+Joe Whitchurch is Vice President of Campus Operations for Ratio Christi.
 He has been engaged in college ministry in the U.S. and overseas for the past 37 years.
 He loves to share the gospel, teach students to study the Word of God, and to challenge them to consider the significance of their worldview.
 He enjoys interacting with students about difficult questions.
 He has developed friendships with International students from a variety of religious backgrounds and convictions.
 They entered warm and candid discussions about the truthfulness of the Christian truth claims, the existence of God, and the greatest news - Jesus Christ.